humphreys-lab/humphreys-lab.github.io/_pages/people.md

 Masters research projects for students from various Dutch universities (VU, UU, UT, WUR) (co-)supervised at the NIOZ since 2021:

+  * The role of organic matter in total alkalinity of the Wadden Sea.
   * Anthropogenic carbon in the Atlantic Ocean at 40 °S from 1972 to 2014.
   * pH dynamics in the North Sea.
   * Computation of global calcium carbonate dissolution from diapycnal alkalinity transport.